rterp/JavaFxPropertyHelperNBPlugin/README.md

 This NetBeans plugin will help to generate get/set methods for JavaFx properties that are contained within a POJO.

-The standard get/set code generator would create the following get/set methods for a JavaFx property:
+The standard get/set code generator creates the following get/set methods for a JavaFx property which is not ideal:
 ```

 private StringProperty name;